utnet-org/contract-new-project-template/README.md

 ## Quickstart Guide

-You can start coding on the NEAR Rust stack in less than a minute, thanks to [NEAR Devcontainers](https://github.com/near/near-devcontainers).
+You can start coding on the Utility Rust stack in less than a minute, thanks to [Utility Devcontainers](https://github.com/utnet-org/unc-devcontainers).
 How?

 1. Click **Use this template** > **Create a new repository**